We have placed cookies on your device to help make this website better.

 Click here to register

+Please check the Pearson VUE COVID-19 update page for testing availability and to review the health and safety measures required for testing.
 It's your responsibility to know the time, location and venue of your exam.
-If you arrive more than 30 minutes late or fail to attend (and don't have extenuating circumstances) you won't be allowed to sit the SJT and will be withdrawn from the application process.
+If you arrive more than 30 minutes late, or fail to attend and don't have extenuating circumstances, you won't be allowed to sit the exam and will be withdrawn from the application process.

 The SJT lasts 2 hrs 20 mins.
 A maximum of 50 points are available.
 The exam presents a series of work-related situations and asks applicants questions about how they would respond to these situations.
 Questions take multiple formats, such as ranking and multiple choice, and could include:

 Further information about registering for the test, question formats, reasons for dismissal, reasonable adjustments and marking can be found in the UKFP 2021 Applicants' Handbook.